starhunter-blue/Random-Table-Roller/README.md

 ## How to construct a randomizer
 Randomizers can be any file type, although .txt files are recommended.
+For an additional guide, see the example randomizer provided.

 * Any text up to the first blank line will be recognized as the name of the randomizer.
 * The name must be separated by at least one blank line.
 Similarly, every table must be separated by at least one blank line.